 I’m a journalist from Sydney, Australia and I’m based in New York City.
 I’m a Senior Front Page Editor at HuffPost.

 I am a Facilitator and Senior Fellowship Leader at The OpEd Project.
-The OpEd Project is social venture founded to increase the range of voices and quality of ideas we hear in the world.
-Its goal is to increase the number of underrepresented voice contributing to key commentary forums—which feed all other media, and drive thought leadership across all industries—and create a world in which the best ideas, regardless of where or whom they come from, will have a chance to be heard and shape society and the world.
+The OpEd Project is a social venture founded to increase the range of voices and quality of ideas we hear in the world.
+Its goal is to increase the number of underrepresented voices contributing to key commentary forums—which feed all other media, and drive thought leadership across all industries.
+The OpEd Project envisions a world in which the best ideas, regardless of where or whom they come from, will have a chance to be heard and shape society and the world.
 Through The OpEd Project, I’ve taught at Yale, Columbia, Dartmouth, Cornell and Emory universities, and in cities across the U.S.

 I have a PhD in Arts and Media from the University of New South Wales and a BA in Sociology from Princeton University.
 My academic work focused on Hollywood romantic comedies; my doctoral thesis was about how the genre depicts gender, sex, and power.
 You can read it here, if you really want to.